nocomplexity/SecurityArchitecture/prevention/architecturesteps.md

 Creating security a security or privacy solution architecture consists of the following high level steps:

 * Dive in the business strategy and organization.
-Perform a simple risks assessment.
+Perform a simple risk assessment.

 *  Gather security  principles and requirements that are relevant for your context.